gaboperezb/dronocargo_react/README.md

 # Notes

+## Components Graphic:

 The following file contains a graphic I made of the user interface, where I show the hierarchy of the components.

 ```
 components-hierarchy.pdf
 ```

+## Search Deliveries:

+The searchbar filters by Order ID.

 ## How to run the app: